 Although socialism aims to wipe out material inequality, it may merely present a new opportunity for sin.
-James Madison noted that taking control of the property in a state will not make people equal for more than a very short time.
+Madison noted that taking control of the property in a state will not make people equal for more than a very short time.
 They have different talents, abilities, and levels of energy.
 A new elite will assert itself, just as it has in every nation with a communist revolution.
 The difference is that instead of the productive computer genius earning the luxuries of life, it goes to a gifted political functionary or some other obedient person.
 Forced economic leveling performed by the state is intended to erase the sin of greed, but it turns out that someone has to make the sacrifice of living at the mountain retreat with the on-call sushi chef!

 While there have been Christian socialists, socialism has primarily been the province of secularists.
 I suspect that is because while it easy to understand how Christians could endorse a voluntary sharing of all property, it is harder to see them endorse the kind of involuntary sharing which a more blunt person might refer to as coercive confiscation legitimized by government power.
 Augustine thought in this way when he pictured some governments as bands of robbers with official uniforms of state.